Chronic Subdural Haematoma

 What are the symptoms of a Chronic SDH?

-A chronic SDH might mimic a number of other brain disorders or diseases like dementia, stroke, encephalitis and brain lesions such as tumors or abscesses.
-The exact symptoms depend upon the location and size of the hematoma.
+A chronic SDH might mimic a number of other brain disorders or diseases like dementia, stroke, encephalitis, and brain lesions such as tumours or abscesses.
+The exact symptoms depend upon the location and size of the haematoma.
 A chronic SDH puts extreme pressure on the brain and can cause permanent brain damage and even death.

 Worsening headache